ProjeGroup6/The-Jokers-Computer-Engineering-Project-Group-6/README.md

 In order to run this project where we used many different libraries, follow the steps carefully and make sure you don't miss any of the steps.

 1. Robot-Side
-    It will be sufficient to open the robot in order to run the servers of the desktop application, lidar and camera by the robot.
+    To run the server in the robot, create a terminal, and run the following command:
-    The `start.sh` bash will automatically start Main.py in the `/Desktop/Remote-Control` folder.
+    `python3 ~/Desktop/RemoteControl/TestMain.py`

 2. Desktop App
-    Desktop application requires the installation of more than one library.
+    The desktop application requires the installation of more than one library.
     If you already have the libraries below, you can skip the installations.
 If not, run the commands below after installing the libraries.
     `git clone https://github.com/ProjeGroup6/desktop-app.git`
     `cd desktop-app`